 Finally, the greatest issue is with those with gas appliances.
 Clothes dryers powered by gas can produce carbon monoxide.
 This gas is colorless, odorless, and toxic.
 When the vent is carrying this harmful gas out of your home, it could potentially spill out into the home from rips, tears, or cracks in the ductwork.
 Duct tape is not the best way to seal these ducts because it isn’t built to last.

 How do you seal a dryer vent?

 Instead of using duct tape for sealing your ducts, use foil tape.
-Foil tape is a metal tape with much higher durability.
-Not only will it resists heat and fire, but it’s also crack-resistant.
+Foil tape is metal tape with much higher durability.
+Not only will it resist heat and fire, but it’s also crack-resistant.
 This is an essential quality you need if you have gas appliances.
 You can find a variety of different foil tapes at your local hardware store.

 Contact Fresh Air Duct Cleaning

 If you need to seal your air ducts or dryer vent, contact Fresh Air Duct Cleaning.
 We perform air duct repairs and dryer vent repairs for homeowners in the Greater Dallas Area.
 Our team is always helping homeowners live safer and healthier lives in the comfort of their own homes.